prachibala/react-used-products-resale-clients-side/README.md

 ## Project Description

--   SnackBox is made for Food Lovers.
+-   RetoCart is made for buying and selling used products.
 -   It is an online snack menu deliver and review system.
 -   Users can search and order their most liked menus.
 -   Users can also add their opinion(review) with rating.